kohkimakimoto/buildsh/README.md

 $ buildsh
 ```

-Buildsh boots a docker container using the default image `kohkimakimoto/buildsh:latest`, and starts bash with interactive mode.
+Buildsh boots a docker container using the default image `kohkimakimoto/buildsh:latest`, and starts bash process with interactive mode.
-Your current working direcotory is automatically mounted to `/build` directory in the container, and several programming language runtimes (Go, Ruby, PHP, etc...) already be installed.
+Your current working direcotory is automatically mounted to `/build` directory in the container, and several programming language runtimes (Go, Ruby, PHP, etc...) already be installed in the container.
 So you can run your project's tests by the following commands.

 ```